jedbrooke/kmemes/README.md

 Is kmeans really meant for generating though? or is it more for unsupervised classification.
 Perhpas we need something more like PCA?

+possibly figure out some kind of optimizations where when we calculate all the distances for group membership. we can possibly rule out the search area to members that we know are certainly not members of a given group.